shorebird2016/A1-Gadget-Haven/README.md

 - $interval(vm.funcXXX, 1000) MUST be called after vm.funcXXX is defined, hoisting won't do it but if just funcXXX() then it's ok

+- Had a strange phenomena trying to check into github/deploy heroku - profile folder is completely broken on github and not found on heroku.
+The only way to work around this is to re-create new repository and app.